DomenicoDeFelice/jsrand/README.md

-# jsrand
+# jsrand a.k.a. seeded-rand
 [![Build Status](https://travis-ci.com/DomenicoDeFelice/jsrand.svg?branch=master)](https://travis-ci.com/DomenicoDeFelice/jsrand)

 A seeded pseudo-random number generator for JavaScript.

-It can be used as either a plain script or as a Node.js module.
+It can be used as either a plain script or as a [Node.js module](https://www.npmjs.com/package/seeded-rand).
 When served gzipped, it weights only 1.7KB.

 Numbers are generated using a one-seeded version of the [multiply-with-carry method by George Marsaglia](https://en.wikipedia.org/wiki/Multiply-with-carry_pseudorandom_number_generator).
 While this method is okay for most applications, it is not cryptographically strong.